ViNu-23/Drum-kit/README.md

    - The switch statement checks the value of the key and assigns the appropriate audio file path to the `src` property of the `Audio` object.
    - If the key doesn't match any case, it logs "default" to the console.

-Note: There is a typo in the switch statement where "case "s":" appears twice.
-The second occurrence should be a different letter.

-Ensure that the audio files exist in the specified paths, and the file names are correct.
-Also, fix the typo in the switch statement for the application to work correctly.